 Pro-tip: Subscribe Buttons UX Copywriting

 There is one funny thing about subscribe buttons – some of them work best when they are not labeled as subscription buttons at all.
 Instead, try to focus on the users and their goals.
 What can they achieve by subscribing?
-Maybe a subscribe button which says “Become a Tai-Chi Master” will get more clicks than “Subscribe to our Tai-Chi Newsletter”.
+Maybe a subscribe button that says “Become a Tai-Chi Master” will get more clicks than “Subscribe to our Tai-Chi Newsletter”.
 Do some tests and track your results.
 You can learn more about UX copywriting for buttons and chatbots on our blog.

 Key Takeaways and Subscribe Button Secrets